-He could have seen out the 2006 campaign season without discussing the fact that no one – with the exception of some joker who road out the Vietnam conflict defending Texas – thinks Secretary of Defense Donald Rumsfeld is doing a good job.
-Or, better yet, he could have acknowledged that there may be some, er, problems with Rumsfeld's approach to the occupations of Iraq and Afghanistan and just about every other responsibility with which he has been entrusted.
+He could have seen out the 2006 campaign season without discussing the fact that no one – with the exception of some joker who rode out the Vietnam conflict defending Texas – thinks Secretary of Defense Donald Rumsfeld is doing a good job.
+Or, better yet, he could have acknowledged that there may be some, er, problems with Rumsfeld’s approach to the occupations of Iraq and Afghanistan and just about every other responsibility with which he has been entrusted.

 But, no, the president chose the final week of the most critical mid-term election campaign of any president in recent history to declare that he would stand by his Rummy.

 Asked about Rumsfeld and Vice President Dick Cheney, Bush said that “both men are doing fantastic jobs.”

 He then hailed Rumsfeld’s oversite of the wars in Iraq and Afghanistan.
 “I’m pleased with the progress we’re making,” the president said of Rumsfeld’s work, before announcing that he wanted the defense secretary to remain on the job until the end of Bush’s second term in January of 2009.

 It was Bush who made this coming Tuesday’s national vote into a referendum on Rumsfeld.
 And, when referendum elections are held, newspapers make endorsements.

 To the question of whether the defense secretary should keep his job, the four newspapers that cover the branches of the U.S. military are answering: “No!”

 The Army Times, Navy Times, Air Force Times and Marine Corps Times newspapers, independent publications that are broadly distributed in the commissaries of military bases around the world, will on Monday jointly publish an editorial headlined: “Time for Rumsfeld to go.”